SerenityOS/serenity/Documentation/BuildInstructionsMacOS.md

 Homebrew is known to ship bleeding edge CMake versions, but building CMake from source with homebrew gcc or llvm may not work.
 If homebrew does not offer cmake 3.25.x+ on your platform, it may be necessary to manually run Toolchain/BuildCMake.sh with Apple clang from Xcode as the first compiler in your $PATH.

+If you want to debug the x86-64 kernel on an Apple Silicon machine, you can install the `x86_64-elf-gdb` package to get a native build of GDB that can cross-debug x86-64 code.